ESAOpenSR/opensr-test/docs/Metrics/correctness.md

 #

-## The correctness metrics
+## The correctness scores

-The correctness metrics evaluate the quality of high-frequency information introduced by the SR model.
-Three correctness metrics are implemented in `opensr-test`: improvement, omission, and hallucination.
-Each metric serves a specific purpose:
+It evaluates the quality of high-frequency information introduced by the SR model.
+Three correctness scores are implemented in `opensr-test`: improvement, omission, and hallucination.
+The correctness scores depend on the distance metric set by the user.

+Each score reveals different aspects of the SR model performance:

 **Improvement**: Low values represent a good match between the SR and HR images.
 The equation for calculating improvement is: